emfcamp/badge-2024-documentation/docs/tildagon-apps/publish.md

       -  `v0.0.1` for your tag
       -  `v0.0.1` for your release title

-Your app will now become available in the Tildagon App store.
+Your app will become available in the Tildagon App store within about 10 minutes.

 !!! note "Updating the version"